 When checking in or boarding I make certain to shell everything: pillow (don’t latch it on the outside of bag), purse in tote, and any other items like computer tucked away.
 Also, if it doesn’t fit in either bag, I wear my jacket and scarf no matter how hot.
-I want to look like everything is in place and I really only have two items.
+I want to look like everything is in place and that I really only have two carry-on items.
 These days I can’t tell you haw many times I’ve seen people stopped while boarding to have items taken away.

 Even more major tip: